Hand hygiene: The importance of proper hand-washing

 Alcohol-based sanitizers are good to use on the go or when you can’t get to soap and water immediately.

 “The sanitizer you use should contain at least 60% alcohol to be considered effective.
-When applying, use enough to cover the hands up the wrist and rub until completely dry,” said Steinkuller.
-“It’s also important to note that using alcohol-based sanitizers does not create an antibiotic resistance.”
+When applying, use enough to cover the hands up to the wrist and rub until completely dry,” said Steinkuller.
+“It’s also important to note that alcohol-based sanitizers do not create an antibiotic resistance.”

-By practicing proper hand hygiene, we can help significantly reduce the spread of COVID-19.
-For more information about hand-washing and its benefits, visit the CDC website.
-To learn additional COVID-19 facts, visit our information center.
+By practicing proper hand hygiene, we can help significantly reduce the spread of contagious viruses.